 *

 On March 11, 1903, Henry Clay Fuller succumbed to his long battle with Tuberculosis at just 49 years old at Boston City Hospital where he had gone to seek advanced treatment.
-He and his wife Mary Linn had built the Fuller Mansion on Elm Street in the late 1890s and the Scotch Thistle Greenhouse next to it in 1901 before his death.
+His wife Mary (Linn) Fuller had the Fuller Mansion built across from their original homestead on Elm Street in 1904 next to the Scotch Thistle Greenhouse following his death.

 Fuller Mansion & Scotch Thistle Greenhouse on right – Elm Street – c1910